What is distilled water? Can you actually drink it?

 Storing Distilled Water

-An unopened bottle or container of distilled water can last basically forever; make sure to keep it away from any direct sunlight.
+An unopened bottle or container of it can last basically forever; make sure to keep it away from any direct sunlight.
 Make sure that the container that you are using to store the distilled water is clean and sanitized.

 Can You Drink Distilled Water?